trshant-sugoi/stackedit/posts/mystudyplan.md

 ReactJS

 The idea here is to start coding in functional programming - After this i can start coding ML in python and ( hopefully! ) position myself as a ML production engineer as well as as a full stack MEAN developer.
-Along with this, i want to get the AWS
+Along with this, i want to get the AWS ecosystem, starting off with the [essentials](https://aws.amazon.com/training/course-descriptions/essentials/) thru to

 > Written with [StackEdit](https://stackedit.io/) and [dillinger](https://dillinger.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTg1Mzg5NTAyLDQ0NDQxNDQyOSwzNTUzND
+eyJoaXN0b3J5IjpbMTkyODk4MDY4OSw0NDQ0MTQ0MjksMzU1Mz
-M1MjYsLTE0NTQwMDExMzldfQ==
+QzNTI2LC0xNDU0MDAxMTM5XX0=
 -->